 Birds of paradise are attractive, often colorful plants that get their name from their bird-like appearance.
-While most come from the Strelitziaceae family, there are other types of flowering plants that are also known as bird of paradise, such as the shrub Caesalpinia gilliesii, also known as the yellow bird of paradise.
+While most types of birds of paradise plants come from the Strelitziaceae family, such as Strelitzia reginae (USDA zones 10-12), there are other types of flowering plants that are also known as bird of paradise, such as the shrub Caesalpinia gilliesii (USDA zones 8-11), also known as the desert or yellow bird of paradise or poinciana.
 Your ability to grow this type of plant depends a great deal on the hardiness zone where you live.

-Zones 7 and 8
+Hardiness Zones 7 and 8

 Zones 7 and 8 are both split into two parts – a and b.
 Zones 7a and 7b have annual minimum temperatures of 0 to 5 and 5 to 10 degrees F, respectively.
 In zones 8a and 8b, annual minimum temperatures range from 10 to 15 and 15 to 20 degrees F. Oklahoma City, Oklahoma, and Little Rock, Arkansas, are found in zone 7, while Dallas, Texas and Gainesville, Florida, are both in zone 8.

 Examples of a bird of paradise plant that does well in these zones are the yellow and white bird of paradise.
 The white variety does well in hardiness zones 9B through zone 11 and can be planted in containers or planters.

-Hardiness zones 10a and 10b are suitable for most bird of paradise plants.
+Hardiness zones 10a and 10b are suitable for most bird of paradise types.
 The minimum temperatures in these zones range between 30 to 40 degrees F. The bird of paradise grows well in zone 10 as well as zone 11, although it can survive in temperatures as low as 24 degrees F for brief periods.
 It flowers best in California and Hawaii's weather conditions; however, it also does well in Florida and other areas within these zones.
 Victorville, California, is an example of a city located in hardiness zone 10a and Miami, Florida in zone 10b.